-The report shows a small but reducing pay gap in favour of men at 31st March 2019.
-This pay gap is driven by the distribution of men and women in the organisation in 2019.
-As there are proportionately more women than men in lower paid roles at the Council, this has resulted in women's average pay being slightly less than men's average pay.
+The report shows a small pay gap in favour of men at 31st March 2020 when considering the mean, but a small gap in favour of women when considering the median.
+This pay gap is driven by the distribution of men and women in the organisation in 2020.
+As there are proportionately more women than men in lower paid and part time roles at the Council, this has resulted in women's average pay being slightly less than men's average pay.